Turkey national football team

-The Türkiye national football team (Türkiye Millî Futbol Takımı), recognized as Türkiye by FIFA and UEFA, represents Turkey in men's international football matches.
-The team is controlled by the Turkish Football Federation (Türkiye Futbol Federasyonu), the governing body for football in Turkey, which was founded in 1923 and has been a member of FIFA since 1923 and UEFA since 1962.
+The Turkey national football team (Türkiye millî futbol takımı), recognized as Türkiye by FIFA and UEFA, represent Turkey in men's international football matches.
+The team are controlled by the Turkish Football Federation (TFF), the governing body for football in Turkey, which was founded in 1923, and have been a member of FIFA since 1923 and UEFA since 1962.

-The team played their first official international game in 1923 and has represented the nation in major competitions since their debut appearance at the 1924 Summer Olympics.
-They have participated in the Summer Olympics a total of six times (1924, 1928, 1936, 1948, 1952, and 1960), and reached the quarter-finals twice, in 1948 and 1952.
+The team played their first official international game in 1923 and have represented the nation in major competitions since their debut appearance at the 1924 Summer Olympics.
+They have participated in the Summer Olympics a total of six times (1924, 1928, 1936, 1948, 1952, and 1960) and reached the quarter-finals twice, in 1948 and 1952.

 The team enjoyed their highest achievements in the 2000s, most notably finishing in third place at the 2002 FIFA World Cup and the 2003 FIFA Confederations Cup, and reaching the semi-finals at UEFA Euro 2008.
-They qualified for the FIFA World Cup three times (1950, (Note: Turkey withdrew due to financial reasons.)
-1954, and 2002) and reached the semi-finals in 2002, winning the bronze medal.
+They have qualified for the FIFA World Cup four times (1950, (Note: Turkey withdrew due to financial reasons.)
+1954, 2002, and 2026) and reached the semi-finals in 2002, winning the bronze medal.
 The team qualified for the UEFA European Championship six times.
 Making their debut at Euro 1996, they reached the quarter-finals in Euro 2000 and semi-finals in Euro 2008.

+The country entered a resurgence in 2016, beginning with successful qualification campaigns for the Euro 2016, Euro 2020, and Euro 2024 championships, reaching the quarter-finals of the latter; and, after 24 years of absence, qualifying for the 2026 FIFA World Cup under current head coach Vincenzo Montella.
+The team were also promoted to League A, the top division of the UEFA Nations League, for the first time in their history in 2025.
+Despite entering the tournament with high expectations, Turkey underperformed and suffered early elimination in the group stage of the 2026 FIFA World Cup, but managed to defeat the United States in their final match.

-In recent years, Turkey qualified to the Euro 2016, Euro 2020, and Euro 2024 championships, reaching the quarter-finals of the latter.
-Turkey was named as a co-host for UEFA Euro 2032, and will qualify automatically.
+In October 2023, Turkey were named as a co-host for UEFA Euro 2032 and will qualify automatically for the tournament.